turingschool/career-development-curriculum-site/resources/finding_opportunities.md

 * [Power to Fly](https://powertofly.com/jobs/) is a job site specifically for women.
 * [Diversify Tech](https://www.diversifytech.co/) is a job site built specifically for underrepresented groups in tech.
 * [Include.io](https://include.io/) is a job site built to connect underrepresented groups in tech with employers.
+* [Tech Ladies](https://www.hiretechladies.com/) is a community for women and non-binary folks.
+You have to apply to join, but once accepted, you'll have access to jobs from partnering companies.

 ### Search by...job listings
 * [BuiltIn](http://builtin.com/) is located in Austin, Boston, Chicago, Colorado, LA, New York, and Seattle